-EXPLANATION - Matter in bolded italics is new: matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to underground water; revising provisions governing the domestic use of underground water from a well; revising the date of priority of an appropriation of underground water from a well for domestic purposes; [requiring] authorizing the State Engineer to [give notice in all basins before the forfeiture of] require the dedication or relinquishment of a water right [; requiring the dedication of a water right to a city or county or the designee of a city or county] under certain circumstances; requiring that certain conditions be met if a local [law or] ordinance allows the development and use of underground water from a well for an accessory building of a single-family dwelling; authorizing a county to relinquish a water right under certain circumstances; revising provisions governing parcel maps; and providing other matters properly relating thereto.
+AN ACT relating to underground water; revising provisions governing the domestic use of underground water from a well; revising the date of priority [ef an appropriation for the use of underground water from a well for domestic purposes; authorizing the State Engineer to require the dedication or relinquishment of a water right under certain circumstances; requiring that certain conditions be met if a local ordinance allows the development and use of underground water from a well for an accessory [building] dwelling unit of a single-family dwelling; authorizing a county to relinquish a water right under certain circumstances; revising provisions governing parcel maps; and providing other matters properly relating thereto.